 My career has been eclectic, but with a common thread: my professional life has centered on making complex economic issues understandable to the general public.
 Much of my work has been international in focus, dealing with trade, globalization, finance, and business.
 As a historian and economist I’ve researched and presented extensively on regulatory and macroeconomic issues as well.

 I have written six books that merge my interests in economics and business strategy with historical research.
-I’ve also written many articles for leading publications, such as Harvard Business Review and Foreign Affairs, and contributed historical pieces to Echoes, the former economic history blog at Bloomberg.com.
+I’ve also written many articles for leading publications, such as Harvard Business Review, the New York Times, and Foreign Affairs, and contributed historical pieces to Echoes, the former economic history blog at Bloomberg.com.
 I frequently review books for The Wall Street Journal and other publications.

 I began as a journalist, reporting on business for Time magazine and the Bureau of National Affairs (BNA) and serving as editorial director of the daily Journal of Commerce in New York.
 After several years writing about business and economics for Newsweek, I became finance and economics editor of The Economist in London.
 In 1999 I joined the predecessor to JP Morgan Chase, where I created a unique industry economics function that married economic research with stock and bond analysis and developed a line of environmental research products for institutional investor clients.
-I have had stints advising Congress on transportation and industry issues and serving as senior fellow for international business at the Council on Foreign Relations and managed transportation and industry analysis at the Congressional Research Service.
+I served as senior fellow for international business at the Council on Foreign Relations and managed transportation and industry analysis at the Congressional Research Service.
 Along the way, I’ve advised a number of businesses and public agencies and spoken to business and academic audiences in many countries and several languages.